Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 * Web Support: [Zendesk] (http://suporte.braspag.com.br/)

-## Solution Features
+## About the API

 The Pagador API solution was developed with REST technology, which is industry standard and independent of the technology used by our customers.
 This way, it is possible to integrate using various programming languages, such as: ASP, ASP.
 Net, Java, PHP, Ruby, Python, among others.

-Among other features, the most outstanding attributes in the Braspag's eCommerce platform:
+Most outstanding attributes in the Braspag's eCommerce platform:

 * **No proprietary apps**: No apps need to be installed in the online store environment.
 * **Simplicity**: The protocol used is purely HTTPS.